lzap/snap-guest/README.md

 First of all you need to create base image using any method you want (e.g. virt-manager).
-It's recommended to use "base" string in the guest name (e.g. fedora-10-base or rhel4-base).
+It's recommended to use "base" string in the guest name (e.g. fedora-10-base or rhel4-base) to differentiate those files (snap-guest lists them using -l option), but it is not mandatory (option -a lists them all).
 The template image format can be qcow2 as well as different one (raw on LVM for example).

 Feel free to configure the base image according needs.
 It's recommended to install few packages like ntpd or acpid.
 The following blogpost contains more